-Even more than these (possibly petty) worries, we wonder about the effects of raising her away from her grandparents.
-All of them are still based in the States.
-Though we took parental leave for almost 2 months over Christmas and spent everyday getting showered in new grandparent love – this is a far-cry from being based in the same city, or even the same state, the same continent.
+While there are many positives of raising a child in Germany (hello practically free child care), nothing replaces family.
+Though we took two periods of parental leave to stay with family in the States – this is a far-cry from being based in the same city, same state, same continent.
 Through no-fault of their own, our parents are trying to make Long-Distance Grandparenting work.

-It is brutal.
-I think we all knew it would be, but whew!
-Most heart-breaking has been my parents asking if we want to raise her away from them.
 I stand firm in thinking Berlin is the place for us and a fabulous place to raise a child, but it is not easy to hear the pain in their voice.
-While there is no perfect solution (besides moving back which isn’t happening yet – sorry!), there are things we do to make the distance seem shorter.
-Here are three ways to cope as a Long-Distance Grandparent.
+While there is no perfect solution, there are things we do to make the distance seem shorter.
+Here are three ways to ease the pain of raising kids away from family.

-I’ve heard Skype calls can be difficult with older children whose short attention span makes it impossible to focus on far-away grandparents.
-Tips from other expat mamas I plan to utilize:
+I’ve heard calls can be difficult with older children whose short attention span makes it impossible to focus on far-away grandparents.
+Here are some of the top tips I am utilizing:

-- Try chatting during bath time or dinner.
-The grandparents get to participate in an everyday activity they otherwise are missing out on and the child gets to be engaged in something besides creating conversation.
+- Try chatting during an activity like bath or meal time.
+The grandparents get to participate in an everyday activity they otherwise are missing out on and the child isn’t in the spotlight, forced to perform.

 - Make it a time for show-and-tell.
 They can gather any new crafts, toys or pictures and show them to the grandparents.